typelevel/cats/docs/src/main/tut/applicative.md

 Applicative functors are a generalization of Monads thus allowing to express effectful computations into a pure functional way.

-Applicative functors are generally preferred to monads when the structure of a computation is fixed a priori.
+Applicative functors are generally preferred to Monads when the structure of a computation is fixed a priori.
 That makes it possible to perform certain kinds of static analysis on applicative values.